Temii-mp3/CS-4348-Project-1/Devlog.md

 OCT 14 06:12 AM
 I didnt complete the stretch goals for yesterday but i was able to complete the planned goals.
 This session i plan to finish the driver program and implement all the options so that it easier for me to connect it to the encryption program when i get to writing that.
 Right now i have completed the password option and part of the history option, all that is left is to complete the history, decrypt, and encrypt options.

+So i have been experimenting with the encryptor and the driver and i think im able to make them work primitively but im taking a break for now. i also added a makefile so recompilation is easier